crowdagger/crowbook/Roadmap.md

 * Stable option names
 * Stable API
+* Documented and stable exported names accessible from templates
 * Complete documentation
 * A french version of the documentation
 * Support for parts (see issue